open/close all folders

 Shūji Orinaka (Jay Elbird)

 - Meaningful Name / Punny Name: His full name is a pun on "ori no naka shūjin", which means "prisoner in a cage".
+His name in the Fan Translation sounds like "Jailbird", a slang term for a prisoner.

 - Mugged for Disguise: He even mugged another guy just to have someone to pin it on.